JPBradburn/Chess-Bot/README.md

 **"As a [type of user], I [want to], [so that]."**

 - **As a Casual Player**, I want to play against a friend locally, so that we can enjoy a game without needing an internet connection.
-- **As a Chess Enthusiast**, I want to play against an AI with different difficulty levels, so that I can practice and improve my skills.
+- **As a Chess Enthusiast**, I want to play against a strong AI.
-- **As a Beginner**, I want to get hints or suggested moves, so that I can learn chess strategies while playing.
+- **As a Beginner**, I want to use a computer to see what the best moves are.
-- **As an Advanced Player**, I want to customize the AI’s playstyle (aggressive, defensive, etc.), so that I can challenge myself in different ways.
-- **As a Player with Limited Time**, I want to save and resume games, so that I can continue my matches later.

 ## 4. Project Plan<a name="plan"></a>